mobizt/FirebaseClient/README.md

 - ### Error Information

-The error information (`FirebaseError`) from async result can be obtained from `AsyncResult::error()` are included the following.
+The error information (`FirebaseError`) from the async result can be obtained from `FirebaseError AsyncResult::error()` are included the following.

-  - `AsyncResult::error().code()` returns the numeric error of two major sources: `TCP Client Error` and `Server Response Error`.
+  - `int AsyncResult::error().code()` returns the numeric error of two major sources: `TCP Client Error` and `Server Response Error`.
 The `TCP Client Error` was defined [here](/src/core/Error.h#L32-L64) and the `Server Response Error` was defined [here](/src/core/Error.h#L72-L87).

   - `String AsyncResult::error().message()` returns the error string based on the `AsyncResult::error().code()` which in case `Server Response Error`, the `unauthorized`, `precondition failed (ETag does not match)` and `HTTP Status xxx` can be returned.
 In case `TCP Client Error`, the [predefined messages](/src/core/Error.h#L141-L199) can be returned.

 - ### Debug Information

-The debug information (`String`) from async result can be obtained from `AsyncResult::debug()` which is currently availabele when starting and closing the server connection and information about network connection process.
+The debug information (`String`) from the async result can be obtained from `String AsyncResult::debug()` which is currently availabele when starting and closing the server connection and information about network connection process.

 ### App Initialization

-The Firebase app (`FirebaseApp`) is the class that used for authentication handling.
-All Firebase Services Apps will take the authentication data which called app token (`app_token_t`) that maintains by Firebase app, and was used as the access key or bearer token while processing the REST API request.
+The Firebase app (`FirebaseApp`) is the class that used to handle the authentication task.

+The process of App intitialization:

-The `FirebaseApp` class constructor accepts the user auth data (`user_auth_data`) which is the struct that holds the user input sign-in credentials and tokens.
+- The `FirebaseApp` class accepts the user auth data (`user_auth_data`) which is the struct that holds the user sign-in credentials and tokens.

-The user auth data that passes to the `FirebaseApp` class constructor can be obtained from the following sign-in credentials, access key, auth token providers classs via `getAuth` function.
+The user auth data that passes to the `FirebaseApp` class constructor can be obtained from the authentication/authorization classes via `getAuth` function.

+The app token (`app_token_t`) that is the object that provided by the user auth data (`user_auth_data`), will provide the `auth tokens` that used in the authorization requests.

+- User call `FirebaseApp::getApp<T>(<FirebaseServiceApp>)` to apply the auth data from app token to the Service apps before use.

-Thses classes also mentioned in the earlier section.
+The authentication/authorization classes also mentioned in the earlier section will be discussed here.

-The following authentication classes generate and hold the `auth token` to be used in the authorization requests.
+The following authentication/authorization classes generate and hold the `ID token` which used in the authorization requests.

 - [UserAuth](examples/App/AppInitialization/UserAuth/UserAuth.ino)